 The clutch linkage in your vehicle should be checked as recommended in your Maintenance Schedule.
 To check, push the clutch pedal down with your hand until you feel some resistance to movement of the pedal.
-If the pedal moves freely up to 1 inch (25 mm) or so before you feel resistance to the travel, adjustment isn't needed.
+If the pedal moves freely up to 1 inch (2.5 cm) or so before you feel resistance to the travel, adjustment isn't needed.

-If there is no free travel or very little (less than 5/8 of an inch (16 mm)), see your dealer for adjustment.
+If there is no free travel or very little (less than 5/8 of an inch (1.6 cm), see your dealer for adjustment.